 Go inside the harrowing true story behind HBO’s The Survivor and learn what really happened to Harry Haft.

-Harry Haft Took His Brother’s Place In A Polish Concentration Camp
+Harry Haft Takes His Brother’s Place In A Polish Concentration Camp

 Born Herschel or Hertzka Haft on July 28, 1925, “Harry” Haft grew up in Belchatów, Poland, as the youngest of eight siblings.
 There, antisemitism pervaded his young life.
 Haft faced discrimination at school and was expelled for throwing a rock at an antisemitic teacher at a young age.